need4swede/wiki-go/data/documents/getting-started/setup/seerr/document.md

 ## Automatic Detection

-Neptune tries to find Seerr automatically:
+Neptune tries to find Seerr automatically based on your Jellyfin server address:

-- **IP addresses:** Checks port 5055 (e.g., `192.168.1.100:5055`)
+- **IP addresses:** Checks the same IP on port 5055 (e.g., `192.168.1.100:5055`)
-- **Domains:** Checks for `seerr` subdomain
+- **Domains:** Checks common subdomains like `seerr.yourdomain.com` and `requests.yourdomain.com`

-If detected, it will try to login via Jellyfin automatically.
-If it's unable to, you can always  **login to Seerr** using your own athentication methods.
+If detected, Neptune will try to sign in via your Jellyfin credentials automatically.
+If it's unable to, you can always **sign in to Seerr** using your own authentication method.

 ## Manual Setup